atomiv/atomiv.github.io/_pages/framework/03-software-architecture/02-microservices.md

 One of the most important roles of the API gateway is security.
 It should ensure that only authenticated and authorized users can access API back-end.
 The API Gateway should be able to integrate with existing and custom authentication providers.
 This ensures the back-end APIs don’t have to implement this logic and any changes to the authentication schemes require no changes to the back-end.

 One of the services in Microservice architecture needs to be implemented as authorization server\(OAuth and the OpenID Connect server\) .
-When using API gateway there is a single entry point for all the client requests.The client connects to the authorization server and obtains the access token.
+When using API gateway there is a single entry point for all the client requests.
+The client connects to the authorization server and obtains the access token.
 Then send the access token to the API gateway along with the request.
 API gateway extracts the access token and sends it to the authorization server to retrieve the JWT.
 Then API gateway passes this JWT along with the request to the microservices layer.

 API gateway has also one network security advantage.
 When using API gateway you could be assigned public IP address only to API gateway and private IP addresses to all other back-end APIs.
 In this way API gateway is only one who is visible from the public network and also only one vulnerable to network attacks.